jantimon/html-webpack-plugin/README.md

 <h2 align="center">Usage</h2>

-The plugin will generate an HTML5 file for you that includes all your `webpack` bundles in the body using `script` tags.
+The plugin will generate an HTML5 file for you that includes all your `webpack` bundles in the head using `script` tags.
 Just add the plugin to your `webpack` config as follows:

 **webpack.config.js**